mrocklin/mrocklin.github.io/_sources/hiring-sales.md.txt

 This post may interest you if ...

-1. You're interviewing for with me and I've pointed you to this post
+1. You're interviewing with me and I've pointed you to this post
 2. You're curious about startups generally
 3. You want to recommend someone in your network (please do!)